google/UIforETW/UIforETW/ReadMe.txt

 To-do eventually:
 Should have the option to run arbitrary scripts after each trace is recorded.
+Should have the option to run arbitrary scripts on every trace in the list.
 PreprocessTrace should append to the trace text file.
 Should have an option to put an entire process tree in the trace text file.
 ChildProcess or PreprocessTrace should convert from LF to CRLF for the edit control.